top of page

 6 Manor Road, Stoke Newington, London, N16 5SA

-Situated a short walk from Stoke Newington station on the Overground (soon to be known as the Weaver line) and upstairs from Manor Snooker Club, whose signs cover the building, The Others is a venue which, by definition, hosts "otherly events" which you aren't likely to see elsewhere.
+Situated a short walk from Stoke Newington station on the Weaver line and upstairs from Manor Snooker Club, whose signs cover the building, The Others is a venue which, by definition, hosts "otherly events" which you aren't likely to see elsewhere.

 The venue is kitted out with some good-quality live sound equipment, a projector and you can watch the bands from a selection of mismatched seats - choose from armchairs, sofas, benches or seats which were likely salvaged from a minivan, complete with seatbelts.